Fri 28 Mar 2025

 Guidelines for injury to feelings awards

-The current bands (for claims presented on or after 6 April 2024) are as follows: -
+For claims presented on or after 6 April 2025 the bands are as follows: -

 Gender pay gap reporting